 Looking for Guitar Lessons in the Dallas Area?

-Guitar is one of the most versatile instruments in the world, and as teachers
+The guitar is one of the most versatile instruments, and as teachers, we

-we recommend it for many musicians of all ages, children, kids, teens,
+recommend it for many musicians of all ages, children, kids, teens, and

 that plays the music they love: blues, bluegrass, classical, classic or

 modern rock, country and western, folk, gospel, jazz, pop, R&B (rhythm

 and blues), or whatever style of music they enjoy.

 Ultimately, the most important factor to a new music student’s long-term

 success, either as a professional or the most casual of players, is whether

 loves what they play.
 The instrument that you can’t wait to play is probably